NajiNut/aether/README.md

 ---

+> **Project Status Note**
+> Project Aether is maintained as a **reference architecture and design disclosure**.
+> While the live demonstration backend was initially deployed using a transient n8n/FastAPI setup, the long-term value of this repository lies in its documented safety architecture, threat model, and governance patterns.

 ## Overview

 **Aether** is a low-latency **AI governance gateway** designed to enforce **security, compliance, and auditability** across enterprise LLM workflows.